 The most common reason a kit does not work right is due to soldering issues.
 Therefore, the first thing to look for if something doesn't work is the solder connections.
-Look for solder splashes that might be shorting two pads together and shouldn't be connected.
-Also, for solder which that might have stuck just to a lead and didn't flow into the circuit board pad, e.g., cold solder joints.
+Look for solder splashes which might be shorting two pads together which shouldn't be connected and for solder which might have stuck just to a lead and didn't flow into the circuit board pad.
 Connections to the ground plane need extra heat, so look closely to these connections to make sure the solder flowed into the hole.
-It's also possible to have solder on the circuit board pad, but it didn't flow around the lead.
+Its also possible to have solder on the circuit board pad, but it didn't flow around the lead.

-The second most common error is misplaced parts.
-You may misread a resistor color code, or put it in the wrong spot.
+The second most common error is miss-placed parts.
+You may have miss read a resistor color code, or put it in the wrong spot.
 The same goes with capacitors.
 So, if your soldering looks good, double check the parts placement.